Skip to main content

 1. Mixed Billing Cycles

-You have monthly clients, quarterly clients, and annual clients.all mixed together.
+You have monthly clients, quarterly clients, and annual clients, all mixed together.
 Without MRR, you can't compare them fairly.

 2. High Churn Impact

 Losing one $50/month hosting client doesn't sound bad.
 But that's $600/year in recurring revenue gone.
-Multiply that by 10 clients, and you've lost $6,000 annually.
+Multiply it by ten clients and you've lost $6,000 a year.
+MRR helps you catch those losses before they compound.

 3. Thin Margins